MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfcatalog/functions/pfcatalogdeleteitemasync.md

 ## Remarks

 Call XAsyncGetStatus to get the status of the operation.
+If the service call is unsuccessful, the async result will be E_PF_DATABASE_THROUGHPUT_EXCEEDED, E_PF_ITEM_NOT_FOUND or any of the global PlayFab Service errors.
+See doc page "Handling PlayFab Errors" for more details on error handling.

 ## Requirements